kryzin/kryzin-com/src/posts/microcontrollers-3.md

 ## Conclusion

-The see the animation you would have to run it yourself, but this is the text that displays after (running on a simulator for PIC18F4620):
+The see the animation You would have to run it yourself, but this is the text that displays after (running on a simulator for PIC18F4620):

 ![simulator LCD screen](../images/post-0002.jpg)